Statistical Effort Modelling of Game Resource Localisation Attacks: Resource Localisation Attack Simulation

+The above three-part simulation is executed multiple times, each time for a different $D_s$.
+From all simulations, the data can then be aggregated into distributions $\hat{\phi}_{A_1}^{P_v}$, $\hat{\phi}_{A_2}^{P_v}$, $\hat{\sigma}_{A}^{P_v}$, $\phi_{A_{2,n}}^{P_v}$, and $\sigma_{A_n}^{P_v}$.
 In this aggregation, the modeller has one final chance to ``tune'' the attack strategy for which they estimate distributions, namely by choosing the weights of all simulations, i.e., the weight of the outcomes obtained for each simulated $D_s$.